EllieChen-Git/Oriental-Zodiac-Patronus/README.md

 ------
 # Implementation Plan

-The complete document with daily Trello screenshots attached can be found on GitHub: [Oriental Zodiac Patronus - Implementation Plan](https://github.com/EllieChen-Git/terminal_app/blob/master/implementation_plan.docx)
+The complete document with <strong>daily Trello screenshots (project managment process)</strong> can be found on GitHub: [Oriental Zodiac Patronus - Implementation Plan](https://github.com/EllieChen-Git/terminal_app/blob/master/implementation_plan.docx)

-Also refer to Trello board for deadlines of each checklist items: [Oriental Zodiac Patronus - Trello board](https://trello.com/b/0OZdEWPF/oriental-zodiac-patronus)
+Also refer to <strong>Trello board</strong> for <strong>deadlines</strong> of each checklist items: [Oriental Zodiac Patronus - Trello board](https://trello.com/b/0OZdEWPF/oriental-zodiac-patronus)

+Below is a simplified version for better readability on GitHub:

 | Features                                     | Checklists for Each Feature                                                                    | Priority Level| Estimated Duration|
 | ---------------------------------------------| -----------------------------------------------------------------------------------------------| ------------- | ----------------- |